sethvargo/go-envconfig/README.md

 # map[string]string{"a":"1", "b":"2"}
 ```

-This is especially helpful when your values include the default delimeter
+This is especially helpful when your values include the default delimiter
 character.

 ```bash